Common name: Black Anther Flax Lily, Spreading Flax Lily, Blueberry Lily

 Dianella revoluta and Dianella brevicaulis, commonly known as ‘Black Anther Flax-lily’ and ‘Coast Flax-lily’, respectively, are two plants that are of great use as bushfood and medicine.
 There’s also D. longifolia but that’s less common.

-Dianella revoluta has wide, strap like leaves up to waist high and the flowers come to about 90 cm above that.
-On D. brevicaulis, the leaves are about 50 cm tall and the flowers are clustered down amongst them.
-In the pictures you can see the contrasting black anthers that give the plant its name.
-The beautiful purple, yellow and black flowers can be seen from August to January.
+Dianella revoluta has stiff, blue-green, strap like leaves up to waist high and the flowers are held above them to about 90 cm.
+On D. brevicaulis, the leaves are about 50 cm tall and the flowers are clustered down amongst them..
+Flowers have 6 purple petals and distinctive yellow and black stamens and can be seen from August to January.

 The white piece at the bottom of the leaves tastes a little like nuts and has a strong antiviral property.
 When we’re out bush, we are constantly chewing on both it and the berries to keep our immunity up and colds away.
-The roots are edible after a good cleaning.
-The berries and rhizomes have similar properties.
+The rhizomes and roots are edible after a good cleaning too.

-The rhizomes and roots were traditionally pounded and cooked on hot stones and the berries, when purple are sweet.
+The rhizomes and roots of Dianella plants were traditionally pounded and cooked on hot stones and the berries, when purple are sweet.
 The seeds can be eaten too, having a nutty taste.

 Traditionally, the leaves were split lengthwise, then rolled to make string.